jojost1/adguardhomeremote-translations/README.md

 # AdGuard Home Remote | Translations
 Repository tracking translations for AdGuard Home Remote

+## Priority
+Translations inside the App folder have the highest priority.
+After that, in order from most important to least important: InfoPlist, AppStoreDescription, Widgets, SiriShortcuts, Support.

 ## Adding a new language
 Please open an issue and I'll add the required files with prefilled EN translations.
 After that, you can create a pull request and commit translations.